Hamza417/Positional/README.md

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 <br/>

 ## Translate
-This app is currently only available in English language.
+This app is currently only available in English, Hindi and Urdu language.
 If you want to translate the app in your native language you can do so on [Crowdin](https://crowdin.com/project/positional/) <br/>

 Any person who is contributing to translation will be listed as a **Contributor** in app's credit section and will be given